Will Ray in front of blue background

 He currently serves as Vice Chair of the State Emergency Response Commission, on the Radiation Protection Commission, and on the Interagency Council for Coordinating Homelessness Programs.

-Ray also serves on the Governor’s Homeland Security Advisor Council (GHSAC) Executive Committee, the GHSAC Foreign Influence Work Group Steering Committee, the ASTHO Preparedness Policy Committee, the NEMA-GHSAC-ASTHO Collaborative, and the N.C.
+Ray currently serves as a Tri-Chair for the NEMA-GHSAC-ASTHO Joint Policy Work Group, and has previously served on the Governor’s Homeland Security Advisor Council (GHSAC) Executive Committee and the GHSAC Foreign Influence Work Group Steering Committee, the ASTHO Preparedness Policy Committee, and the N.C.
 Institute of Medicine’s Pandemic Preparedness Task Force Steering Committee.